Best Compost Bin For Your Home

 - Smaller than other alternatives and most effective when all material is added at once instead of gradually

 Bacteria make up 80 percent to 90 percent of the microorganisms that do the work of breaking down refuse in your compost bin.
-So while it may seem simple enough to just heap the debris on a pile and wait for it to change into soil, a very complex process needs to happen for the material to break down.
+So while it may seem simple enough to just heap the debris on a pile and wait for it to change into soil, a very complex process needs to happen for the material to breakdown.

-Microorganisms devour the waste on a cellular level creating water, carbon dioxide and the most important ingredient, heat.
+Microorganisms devour the waste on a cellular level, creating water, carbon dioxide and the most important ingredient, heat.
 A healthy compost pile will heat up to about 140 degrees at its core as the microorganisms do their work.

 Cold compost is made by piling up materials and letting them break down for a year or two with an occasional turn if possible.
-It is susceptible to weed and seedling growth which can impede some of the composting process.
+It is susceptible to weed and seedling growth which can impede some of the organic composting process.
 Cold compost is typically created in compost piles or heaps placed out in the open with no containers.

 Hot compost comes from a compost pile constructed with a balance of nitrogen-rich and carbon-rich materials that are turned regularly, at least once every week or two.
 It is also kept evenly moist with occasional watering.
 Hot compost becomes very hot to the touch due to the organic breakdowns constantly occurring, killing weed seeds and many disease pathogens.

 When the materials are first heaped together in a compost bin or pile, they begin the mesophilic stage.
-During this time the temperature of the core will begin to rise and microorganisms will start to form colonies and multiply within the pile.
+During this time, the temperature of the core will begin to rise, and microorganisms will start to form colonies and multiply within the pile.
 The mesophilic stage lasts for less than a week, and during this time you should see your compost "sag," or settle.

 The second stage is the thermophilic phase; this stage sees your compost getting up to 140 degrees Fahrenheit.
-When organic materials reach that temperature, seeds from weeds are killed, harmful bacteria die off, and the pile starts to break down rapidly.
-The thermophilic phase can be assisted by making sure that your compost pile is damp.
+When organic materials reach that temperature, seeds from weeds are killed, harmful bacteria die off and the pile starts to break down rapidly.
+The thermophilic phase can be assisted by making sure your compost pile is damp.
 A popular rule of thumb is that it should be as wet as a wrung-out sponge.
 There should be sufficient air reaching the core of the pile.

 Turning the pile once or twice during this stage will help get oxygen to the center, and turning the garden hose on the pile will supply enough water to keep the heat in.
-This stage can last up to three months depending upon how much attention you pay to the heap, what you are trying to compost, and what sort of bin or pile you are using.
+This stage can last up to three months depending on how much attention you pay to the heap, what you are trying to compost and what sort of bin or pile you are using.

-Your compost is ready to use when it is a rich brown color, earthy smelling, free of large pieces of debris, and has a crumbly consistency.
+Your compost is ready to use when it is a rich brown color, earthy smelling, free of large pieces of debris and has a crumbly consistency.